InfuseAI/primehub-site/docs/design/job-submission.md

 ## Scheduler

-Unlike kubernetes' job, `PhJob` is scheduled by the controller rather than scheduler.
+Unlike kubernetes' job, `PhJob` is scheduled by the controller rather than the scheduler.
 And only when the resource is ready is the pod created.
 Here is the basic principle for scheduling

 - **Group is a logical queue.** Jobs in the same group is scheduled in the FIFO (first in first out) manner
 - **Resource constraint:** Job is scheduled only when it doesn't hit the group quota and user quota.
-And  if a job has no enough resource in user quota, it will not block other jobs belong to other users.
+And if a job has no enough resources in user quota, it will not block other jobs belong to other users.
 - **Resource Pool:** Both the jupyter server and job share the same resource pool.
 - **Pod creation:** pod is created as the job is scheduled.
 - **State change:** once a job is scheduled, the state is changed from `pending` to `preparing`

-Here are some examples for the scheduling behavior.
+Here are some examples of the scheduling behavior.

 **Example 1**

-There are three job submitted to the same group `phusers`.
+There are three jobs submitted to the same group `phusers`.
 Assume that the group setting is

 - **User quota:** 4 gpu
 - **Group quota:** 4 gpu